A Winter Wildlife Garden- “Inviting the Stranger”

 Oak is one of the most important wildlife and landscape trees.
 Acorns support a variety of wildlife and are edible for humans.
 It attracts birds who nest, find shelter, eat its acorns, and eat insects in its bark and foliage Including woodpeckers, chickadees, titmice, cardinals, flickers, grouse, blue jays, meadowlarks, nuthatches, doves, thrushes, ducks, bobwhites, quail, grosbeaks, and scarlet tanagers.

-Oregon Grape Holly Berberis aquifolium- Ornamental evergreen shrub to 7’.
+Leatherleaf Mahonia, (Oregon Grape Holly) Berberis bealei- Ornamental evergreen shrub to 7’.
 Its thick, spiny leaves won’t be grazed by deer and provide important cover for birds.
 Clusters of yellow flowers in December through February mature into edible drupes.
 Beautiful as a foundation planting.
-North American native.
+This is an Asian species that looks very much like the North American native, Berberis aquifolium.

 Pine Pinus species- Evergreen tree to 100’ or more which produces seeds in cones.
 Pine species also support over 200 species of Lepidoptera, and other insects, attractive to birds.
 Virginia native species include loblolly, Eastern white pine, cedar pine, longleaf and Virginia pine.